Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 26 Desember 2024 10.29.45 UTC
+- WIB: Kamis, 26 Desember 2024 11.29.04 UTC
-- WITA: Kamis, 26 Desember 2024 11.29.45 UTC
+- WITA: Kamis, 26 Desember 2024 12.29.04 UTC
-- WIT: Kamis, 26 Desember 2024 12.29.45 UTC
+- WIT: Kamis, 26 Desember 2024 13.29.04 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Nature is so powerful, so strong.
+Capturing its essence is not easy - your work becomes a dance with light and the weather.
+It takes you to a place within yourself."

 Kategori: nature